tldrproject/Sentiment-Analysis_v1/README.md

 **DATA CITATION**

-This data was first used in Bo Pang and Lillian Lee, ``Seeing stars: Exploiting class relationships for sentiment categorization with respect to rating scales.'', Proceedings of the ACL, 2005.
+This data was first used in Bo Pang and Lillian Lee, "Seeing stars: Exploiting class relationships for sentiment categorization with respect to rating scales.", Proceedings of the ACL, 2005.

 @InProceedings{Pang+Lee:05a,
   author =       {Bo Pang and Lillian Lee},